🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 10. Curate A Capsule Collection Of Decor

-Detail shot, straight-on vignette: Curated capsule decor—3-color rule in action with a warm white neutral, olive accent, and brushed brass as the metallic; a tight grouping of small framed art, two handsome mugs displayed while others are stored, and a petite hardy plant; minimal but intentional styling.
+Detail shot, straight-on vignette: Curated capsule decor, 3-color rule in action with a warm white neutral, olive accent, and brushed brass as the metallic; a tight grouping of small framed art, two handsome mugs displayed while others are stored, and a petite hardy plant; minimal but intentional styling.

 • 3-Color Rule: One main neutral, one accent, one metallic or wood tone.

-• Art: Small frames grouped intentionally—don’t scatter.
+• Art: Small frames grouped intentionally, never scattered.

 • Plants: A few hardy, compact plants add life without clutter.